irmen/pyc64/il65/readme.txt

 Block names cannot occur more than once, EXCEPT 'ZP' where the contents of every occurrence of it are merged.
 Block address must be >= $0200 (because $00-$fff is the ZP and $100-$200 is the cpu stack)

+You can omit the blockname but then you can only refer to the contents of the block via its absolute address, which is required in this case.
+If you omit both, the block is ignored altogether (and a warning is displayed).

 IMPORTING, INCLUDING and BINARY-INCLUDING files